interledger/testnet/README.md

 ## What is Testnet?

-Testnet (test network) is an open-source test application for Rafiki.
-In other words, a Rafiki Playground.
+Testnet (test network) is an open Interledger network working with test money designed for account servicing entities to test their Interledger integration.
-It wants to use all of the functionalities of Rafiki and put its advantages to the real test.

-Testnet is made up of several components, including an Interledger test wallet application, e-commerce application and in the near future, a bank application.
+Testnet currently includes an Interledger test wallet application, an e-commerce application and in the near future, a bank application.

 See Testnet in action: